launchableinc/hands-on-lab/HANDSON2.md

 $ docker run -e LAUNCHABLE_TOKEN=$LAUNCHABLE_TOKEN -v $(pwd):/workdir -w /workdir --rm cloudbees/launchable:v1.106.2 subset --session $(cat session.txt) file > session.txt
 ```

-Since you haven't run any tests yet, Launchable will select files in your repository
+Since you haven't run any tests yet, Smart Test will select files in your repository
 that looks like tests, and order them in the order it thinks is most relevant to
 the change you just made: